One of the easiest ways to monetize your blog is to use affiliate links.

 The cookie expiration date is only 24 hours.
 This isn’t unusual in affiliate programs, but you won’t get compensated until the purchase is made within the next 24 hours.

 Commissions are low.
-Amazon used to have reasonable commissions, but they’ve been drastically reduced in recent years.
+Amazon used to have reasonable commissions, but they’ve been drastically reduced recently.

-Keep in mind that you will not be reimbursed until your balance exceeds $100.
-It could take a few months to get paid if you’re just starting out.
+Remember that you will not be reimbursed until your balance exceeds $100.
+Getting paid could take a few months if you’re starting.

 Commission